Note: Drew’s final North American Tour performance as Billy was in Sao Paulo, Brazil on August 18, 2013

 Total Performances as Billy: 66 (No partial shows)

 Hailing from Clive, IA (a suburb of Des Moines), Drew Minard (D.O.B.
 20-Jul-2000) was the 12th boy to play the role of Billy on the North American tour and the 68th actor in the world to play Billy on stage in BETM (see details here).

-Like all the Billys, Drew comes from a dance background having begun at the age of three.
+Like most of the Billys, Drew comes from a dance background having begun at the age of three.
 Early in his training, he studied at the Iowa Ballet Academy in Urbandale, IA.
-For the past year, he has been coached by Ballet Des Moines artistic director Serkan Usta at the School of Classical Ballet and Dance in West Des Moines.
+In the year just before his involvement with BETM, he was coached by Ballet Des Moines artistic director Serkan Usta at the School of Classical Ballet and Dance in West Des Moines.

 And like many other young dancers, Drew participated in many dance competitions and has won his share of awards along the way.
 He has won titles in various Youth America Grand Prix (YAGP) competitions and, in the spring of 2012, Drew competed as an 11-year-old in New York against dancers from more than 55 countries and was recognized as the best in his age division.
 He has also won the prestigious Hope Award at the YAPG.
 Says Usta ““I knew Drew would win something because he is a very talented and natural entertainer, but to win the Hope Award is an amazing achievement.
 We are all just delighted.
 Our community should be very proud of how well this young man represented his city.”